Loading...

 How will AI change the way California manages power grid outages?

-Instead of scanning for keywords in hundreds of reports for each potential outage or maintenance request, Genie creates a unified dictionary, combs through all data, and delivers synthesized insights.
+Instead of scanning hundreds of reports for each potential outage or maintenance request to identify keywords, Genie creates a unified dictionary, combs through all data, and delivers synthesized insights.
 Fatigue and error risks drop, while response times shrink dramatically.

 Did you know?